alaffin12/stackedit/Bastion.md

 **Laboratory**
 Upkeep: 20 gp/wk
 *Brew Chemicals.* Creates a vial of acid or alchemist's fire, which will be waiting at the bastion to be picked up when the party next returns.
 Cost 10 gp.
-*Brew Potion.* Brew a magical potion.
-Cost depends on rarity - common, 1 gp; uncommon, 60 gp; rare, 750 gp; very rare,   7900 gp; legendary, 39900 gp.
+*Brew Potion.* Brew a common or uncommon magical potion.
+Cost depends on rarity - common, 1 gp; uncommon, 60 gp.

 **Library**
 Upkeep: 20 gp/wk